sframe-wg/sframe/draft-ietf-sframe-enc.md

 set to 1, then it contains the length of the Key ID, minus one.

 Extended Counter Flag (Y, 1 bit):
-: Indicates if the C field contains the counter or the counter length.
+: Indicates if the C field contains the Counter or the Counter length.

 Counter or Counter Length (C, 3 bits):
-: This field contains the counter (CTR) if the Y flag is set to 0, or the counter length, minus one, if set to 1.
+: This field contains the Counter (CTR) if the Y flag is set to 0, or the counter length, minus one, if set to 1.

 The Key ID and Counter fields are encoded as compact unsigned integers in